zainab2424/SOFE3980U-Lab3-Part2/README.md

         --iam-account=jenkins-sa@$GOOGLE_CLOUD_PROJECT.iam.gserviceaccount.com
     ```
     These commands will create a service account, grant it three roles, and generate a JSON key file in the home directory.
-2. Search up **Cloud Build API** in the search bar and enable the API.
-3. Download the **service_account.json** file from the home directory of the GCP console to your computer.
+2. Download the **service_account.json** file from the home directory of the GCP console to your computer.
-4. Print the GCP project name, copy it, and save it.
+3. Print the GCP project name, copy it, and save it.
     ``` cmd
     echo $GOOGLE_CLOUD_PROJECT
     ```
-5. Navigate to the **Artifact Registry**, copy the full path of the repository created before, and save it.
+4. Navigate to the **Artifact Registry**, copy the full path of the repository created before, and save it.
-6. Navigate to the **Clusters** in **Kubernetes Engine**, copy the cluster Name and location, and save them.
+5. Navigate to the **Clusters** in **Kubernetes Engine**, copy the cluster Name and location, and save them.

 ### 3. Save the Important Information in Jenkins
 The information obtained in the previous subsection will be saved in Jenkins as secret text and files for security reasons.